writeens/rayna-icons/README.md

   </a>
 </p>

+> [!WARNING]
+> The libraries contained in this monorepo are not ready for use in a production environment.
+They are missing 250+ icons.
+These icons will be added soon.

 ## Libraries

 This monorepo is made up of two libraries.
 They can be found in the `packages/` folder.